NathanYearout/nathanyearout/README.md

     💼 LinkedIn: https://www.linkedin.com/in/nathan-yearout/
     📷 Instagram: https://www.instagram.com/nathan_yearout/

-Feel free to connect with me!
+Feel free to connect with me.
 I'm always open to discussing new opportunities, collaborations, or just having a chat.